Skip to content

 On November 21, 2025, the official website mazda.com appeared on the leak site operated by the Clop ransomware group, with the attackers claiming to have exfiltrated internal files during a ransomware incident.

 Public reporting indicates that Mazda Motor Corporation, the Japanese automaker, had internal files taken in the attack.
 The precise number of people affected remains unknown, and the specific types of data contained in the files have not been detailed in available reporting.
-The listing on the Clop leak site confirms the data was exfiltrated, a standard step in the group’s playbook before extortion demands are made public.
+The listing on the Clop leak site states the data was exfiltrated, a standard step in the group’s playbook before extortion demands are made public.

 November 21, 2025 marks the date the incident was listed.
 No customer records, vehicle purchase details, or dealership information have been confirmed as exposed in public descriptions of the leak.